 The first six months are critical to any injured body part that wants to heal.
 Proper care, nutrition, stretching, exercise and relaxation are essential components of rehabilitation.
 A “don’t give up attitude” is too.
 I can relate to the limited movement, the pain, and the frustration from my rotator cuff injury!

-What’s good is that my shoulder (along with my arms and entire core) is much stronger than before because, well simply put, I care about my shoulders and exercise with purpose so they can work hard for me!
+What’s good is that my shoulder (arms and entire core for that matter!) are much stronger than before because, well simply put, I care about my shoulders and exercise with purpose so they can work hard for me!

-I was offline for maintenance, but I’m back and stronger than ever!
+I was offline for maintenance, but I came back stronger than ever!

-Also in January of this year 2017, I worked with a vocational rehabilitation client through this same scenario.
-The client had a serious rotator cuff injury with multiple surgeries to his shoulder and wasn’t expected to be able to return to his job as a roofer.
-He expressed interest in work as a heavy machine operator, so upon research and contact with local resources, I prepared an in-depth report to support my findings to help him move into a new career.
-Please let me know if (after July 1, 2017) you have a need on a case involving a shoulder injury as this information is fresh!
+Also in January 2017, I worked with a vocational rehabilitation client, Gerald.
+He had a serious rotator cuff injury with multiple shoulder surgeries and wasn’t expected to be able to return to his job as a roofer.
+I met with him and performed a vocational evaluation.
+He expressed interest in work as a heavy machine operator, so upon research and contact with local resources, I prepared an in-depth report to support our findings to help him move into a new career.
+Please let me know if you have a need on a case involving a shoulder injury as this information is fresh!